William A. Richards

-William Alford Richards (March 9, 1849 – July 25, 1912) was an American surveyor, rancher and politician.
-He was the fourth Governor of Wyoming from January 7, 1895 until January 2, 1899; and also served as the 30th Commissioner of the General Land Office from 1903 to 1907.
+William Alford Richards (March 9, 1849 – July 25, 1912) was an American surveyor, rancher, and politician who served as the fourth governor of Wyoming from 1895 to 1899 and as the 30th commissioner of the General Land Office from 1903 to 1907.

 Biography

-Richards was born in Hazel Green, in Grant County, Wisconsin, and educated there and in Galena, Illinois.
-During the Civil War he served as an ambulance driver for the Army of the Potomac.
+Richards was born in Hazel Green, in Grant County, Wisconsin, and was educated there and in Galena, Illinois.
+During the Civil War, he served as an ambulance driver for the Army of the Potomac.